Arabic for travellers: essential words and phrases for Jordan

 Right

-Straight
+Straight ahead

 Stop

-Numbers & Prices
+Numbers and Prices

 Word